 That said, start the day early in Monterosso, and after passing through the beautiful old town take the hiking trail to Vernazza.
 The trail takes about 2 hours, so you can enjoy a mid-morning coffee on reaching Vernazza, before exploring a bit and then continue hiking to Corniglia (about 90 mins) where you can enjoy some lunch.

-Walk down the 200 steps to Corniglia’s seaside train station to travel to Riomaggiore where you can enjoy the charming waterfront views, before heading to Manarola to enjoy a stunning view of the sunset and a lovely evening meal.
+Walk down the 200 steps to Corniglia’s seaside train stations to travel to Riomaggiore where you can enjoy the charming waterfront views, before heading to Manarola to enjoy a stunning view of the sunset and a lovely evening meal.

 Two Days in Cinque Terre

 Spend the first day of your two-day trip visiting Monterosso, Vernazza, and Manarola.
-Enjoy the early morning calm of Vernazza and explore the castle there before hiking to Monterosso and enjoying some light lunch and a stroll on the beach.
+Enjoy the early morning calm of Vernazza and explore the castle there before hiking to Monterosso and enjoying some light lunch and a stroll on the sandy beach.

 In the late afternoon, move on to Manarola for some well-earned drinks and to watch a beautiful sunset.

 On the second day, explore Riomaggiore in the morning while it’s quiet and tranquil – a lovely place for a leisurely morning coffee and to drink in the beautiful, traditional charm of the village.

 Spend the afternoon exploring Porto Venere – as mentioned before, it isn’t technically a part of the Cinque Terre but it is an unmissable stop.

 A three day stay in Cinque Terre is a happy medium between a whistlestop tour and a long stay.

 On the first of your three days, enjoy the mixture of hiking and train travel outlined in the one-day itinerary above so that you get to see each of the five beautiful villages.
 The five towns are a short train ride away.
 You can easily catch the train and travel between attractions.